 no redundancy is available and long shutdowns would be expected at failure; or

 Importantly, any products for which historical replacement or failure data is available should rise to the top in terms of criticality.
-History can be a great predictor of the future, so documenting exactly what has failed, where the failure took place and why can be a tremendous benefit in crafting predictive maintenance and inspection plans going forward.
+History can be a great predictor of the future, so documenting exactly what has failed, where the failure took place, and why it can be a tremendous benefit in crafting predictive maintenance and inspection plans going forward.

 Lastly, we suggest your company institute a MAX age you are comfortable with for every pressure hose or critical component application.
 Some industries or third-party regulations already dictate replacement intervals, so use a solution like Parker Tracking System (PTS) to plan and document this compliance.
 Also, determine "visible" conditions that would absolutely dictate immediate replacement.
 Certain types of visual wear or condition indicators can be used to predict imminent failure.
 Do not overlook these warning signs.
 The safe operation of critical components is everyone’s job and employees should feel comfortable about reporting these signs of risk.

 Managing your critical assets with a web-based asset tracking system such as PTS, capable of operating as a predictive maintenance model to eliminate downtime, can dramatically improve operational efficiency, and your company’s bottom line.
-PTS provides fast, accurate and convenient hose or part replacement regardless of where or when the original was made.
+PTS provides fast, accurate, and convenient hose or part replacement regardless of where or when the original was made.

 Because tagged assets can be replaced sight unseen, PTS eliminates the need to wait for removal before the new part can be acquired.
-By reducing transaction time, customers can realize significant gains in productivity and increases in valuable uptime.
+By reducing transaction time, customers can realize significant gains in productivity and increases invaluable uptime.

-Establishing an appropriate asset management and maintenance program for your company’s critical assets and components can be a challenge -- but it doesn’t have to be, if a risk assessment is taken into consideration.
+Establishing an appropriate asset management and maintenance program for your company’s critical assets and components can be a challenge -- but it doesn’t have to be if a risk assessment is taken into consideration.